Ulcers in the Mouth

 Additionally, hormonal changes, such as those occurring during menstruation, pregnancy, or puberty, can cause or increase the frequency of aphthous ulcers.
 Genetic factors also play a role, as individuals with family members prone to aphthous ulcers have a higher risk.

-Other factors that can contribute to the development of aphthous ulcers include certain medications, nutrient deficiencies (such as iron, vitamin B12, or folic acid deficiency), and certain diseases that affect the immune system, such as celiac disease or Crohn’s disease.
+Other factors that can contribute to the development of aphthous ulcers include certain medications, nutrient deficiencies (such as iron deficiency, vitamin B12 deficiency or folate deficiency), and certain diseases that affect the immune system, such as gluten intolerance or Crohn’s disease.

 The use of toothpaste with many chemical substances can promote the formation of aphthous ulcers.
 In particular, the substance sodium lauryl sulfate has adverse effects and should be avoided.
 We recommend using a high-quality organic toothpaste.